-As discussed in 'Section 2.3: Description of Slipway Repairs' and 'Section 2.4: Construction Methodology', the concrete blockwork will be constructed on top of scour mats and steel frames set up on top of the scour mats, before being levelled to hold the lower blocks in place.
+As discussed in 'Section 2.3: Description of Slipway Repairs' and 'Section 2.4: Construction Methodology', if concrete blockwork is to be utilised it will be constructed on top of scour mats and steel frames set up on top of the scour mats, before being levelled to hold the lower blocks in place.
 The purpose of the scour mats is to prevent erosion and undermining from wave and tidal action under the newly constructed slipway.
 The use of scour mats will also prevent any material from escaping and prevent any material from washing into the surrounding water environment when stronger tidal and wave climates occur.
 As there is already a scour effect in the area, the use of scour mats during the operation of the slipway will prevent this action from happening further and is likely to have a positive, minor impact.
-As such, the impact on ground conditions is assessed as positive, minor, constituting a minor: non-significant effect.